golovewkin/react-materialUI-firebase-starter/README.md

 What is inside
-React 18, material ui, firebase auth, firebase firestore.
+React 18, material ui, firebase auth, firebase firestore with NO SERVER.

 What do you get:
 1. Admin panel